 Stephen Covey’s book “The 7 Habits of Highly Effective People” is one of the most valuable in our corporate library.
-We advice it to all our employees.
+We advise it all our employees.
 Its value lies in the fact that it describes a ready-made system to improve the quality of life.
 And when we give it to our employees, we improve their lives.
 But it won’t work if you just read it and keep waiting for a miracle.
 Constant use of the principles, described in the book is the necessary element of success.

 Read and implement.
 Good luck!

-Stephen Covey defines habit as knowledge (why and what to do), skill (how to do) and desire (want to do).
-It means that to develop a habit, you must consider all three components: to study theoretical model, to learn how to apply it in practice, and to find the motivation for its use.
+Stephen Covey defines a habit as knowledge (why and what to do), skill (how to do) and desire (want to do).
+It means that to develop a habit, you must consider all three components: to study the theoretical model, to learn how to apply it in practice, and to find the motivation for its use.
 The first three habits are connected with the inner world of a person – the ability to control himself.
-It’s the basis of the character development.
-Only having won himself, a person becomes independent enough to achieve public victories associated with teamwork, communication and collaboration – three habits of external efficiency.
+It’s the basis of character development.
+Only having won himself, a person becomes independent enough to achieve public victories associated with teamwork, communication, and collaboration – three habits of external efficiency.
 The seventh habit connects all the other ones.
 It is a habit of regular, balanced development.
 Efficiency, by Covey, is a balance between the desired result and wasted resources – he calls it the “P / PC balance”.
-Maintaining of the balance between P and PC makes the most efficient use of physical, temporal and financial resources.
+Maintaining the balance between P and PC makes the most efficient use of physical, temporal and financial resources.